R300-AI/ITRI-AI-Hub/docs/pages/quick-start.md

 ### ARM Raspberry Pi Series

-    The ARM RaspberryPi series is an affordable and popular choice for embedded systems, ideal for education, DIY projects, and lightweight applications.
-This series all running on the **Raspbian** operating system.
+<p>The ARM RaspberryPi series is an affordable and popular choice for embedded systems, ideal for education, DIY projects, and lightweight applications.
+This series all running on the **Raspbian** operating system.</p>

 |  Devices  | Gen-1        | Gen-2        | Gen-3        | Gen-4        | Gen-5         |
 |:----------:|:-----------:|:-----------:|:-----------:|:-----------:|:------------:|